Cecil Turtle: Other appearances

 The Warners directors retired Cecil after his third showdown with Bugs.
 Nevertheless, Cecil has made occasional cameos in later projects.
 He is seen briefly in the 1996 film Space Jam as an audience member during the game and its 2021 sequel Space Jam: A New Legacy in Bugs' flashback leaving Tune World in front of Charlie Dog.
 He also appears in the 2003 DVD Looney Tunes: Reality Check, voiced by Joe Alaskey.
 He also made a cameo in one episode of The Sylvester and Tweety Mysteries, voiced by Frank Welker.

 He features in some issues of the Looney Tunes comic book.

 His only notable Warner Bros.
-Animation Looney Tunes short cameo came in 1954's Devil May Hare, which was directed by Robert McKimson and pitted Bugs against the Tasmanian Devil, who made his debut here.
+Animation Looney Tunes appearance was featured in the 1954 short Devil May Hare, which was directed by Robert McKimson and pitted Bugs against the Tasmanian Devil, who made his debut here.

 Cecil Turtle appears in The Looney Tunes Show, voiced by Jim Rash.
 He and Bugs are once again enemies like in the classic shorts, and he has a habit of mispronouncing Bugs's name as "Buges Buney."
-In Cecil's appearances on this show, he is the one who gets outwitted by Bugs, the first time in Looney Tunes history.
+In Cecil's appearances in this show, he is the one who gets outwitted by Bugs, the first time in Looney Tunes history.
 His next appearance was in the episode The Shell Game.
 Now working as a scammer, Cecil tricks both Bugs and Porky into thinking they damaged his shell.
 However, Bugs started seeing through Cecil's con, and confronted him with Porky and took down his shell scam and sending him to prison, as well as scoring another victory over Cecil.
-Cecil also appears in the spinoff film Looney Tunes: Rabbits Run, voiced again by Rash and appearing as a spy working for the Mexican general Foghorn Leghorn until the near climax reveals that he has been working for Marvin the Martian.
+Cecil also appears as one of the main antagonists in the spinoff film Looney Tunes: Rabbits Run, voiced again by Rash and appearing as a spy working for the Mexican general Foghorn Leghorn until the near climax reveals that he has been working for Marvin the Martian.

 Cecil makes recurring appearances in New Looney Tunes, voiced by series producer Matt Craig.

-Cecil appears in Looney Tunes Cartoons, voiced by Keith Ferguson.
+In the show, he and Bugs have races against each other which ends with both of them losing.